Florida Community College

 Students are eligible to receive an award for four (4) semesters.
 Students must maintain enrollment in the degree program under which this award was made.
 Students may not change majors.
 Students must enroll in fifteen credit hours per semester.
 Awards are not made during the summer term.

-• Earn an associate of arts or associate of science degree from a Florida State or Community College.
+• Earn an associate of arts degree from a Florida State or Community College.

 • Have a 3.0 FAMU recalculated GPA.

-• Validated FAFSA on file in the FAMU Office of Financial Aid prior to March 1.
+• Validated (submission of verification documents) and completed FAFSA on file in the FAMU Office of Financial prior to January 1.